YuGong123/Controllable-face-image-editing-in-a-disentanglement-way/README.md

 ## Description

 Pytorch implementation of the paper *[Controllable face image editing in a disentanglement way](https://doi.org/10.1117/1.JEI.32.4.043011)* for both training and evaluation, with StyleGAN2.	 *[This paper](https://caps.luminad.com:8443/stockage/stock/SPIE/LDL-SPIE-JEI-230248G/JEI-230248G_online.pdf)* has been accepted for publication at **Journal of Electronic Imaging**, 2023.
+(SJR Q3, IF: 1.1)

 ![Architecture](./Architecture.jpg)